dapucita/haxbotron/README.md

 `!help COMMAND` shows you how to use COMMAND command.

+`!help admin` shows you available commands when you are admin.

 `!about` shows you simple inforamtion of the bot running now.

 `!list TEAM` shows you that team's player list. (string red/blue/spec)